flowchart LR

 But woven together, they create a national fabric of healthcare support — strong, distributed, resilient, and deeply human.

+It is not a government program, a corporate benefit, or a charity initiative.
 It is something new: a collectively funded, digitally organized, individually owned healthcare safety net.

-Millions of tiny acts of support, structured by technology, sustained by empathy, becoming — together — a system that protects everyone.
+Millions of tiny acts of support, structured by technology, sustained by empathy — becoming, together, a system that protects everyone.